 Breakup by Region:

-On a geographical front, Ethiopia represents the biggest market for cement in East Africa, accounting for the largest market share.
+On a geographical front, Kenya represents the biggest market for cement in East Africa, accounting for the largest market share.
 The growth is attributed to the thriving construction industry in the country.

 The report has also analyzed the competitive landscape of the market.
 Some of the key players operating in the market include Bamburi Cement Limited, ARM Cement PLC, East African Portland Cement PLC (EAPC), Dangote Cement Plc, and Mombasa Cement Limited.